 There are other companies that will advertise student accommodation that does not have University of Suffolk Accreditation.
 Make sure you investigate these properties thoroughly; the University of Suffolk cannot comment on the standard or suitability of non-accredited accommodation.
 For independent advice on what to look out for and the right questions to ask click here.

-If University of Suffolk Recommended and Accredited Accommodation is not for you and you choose to arrange your own accommodation elsewhere, you will find a variety of property search engines and lettings agents that advertise accommodation that may be suited to your needs.
+If University of Suffolk Recommended and Accredited Accommodation is not for you and you choose to arrange your own accommodation elsewhere, you will find a variety of online property search engines and lettings agents that advertise accommodation that may be suited to your needs.
 Local publications may also have regular or periodic housing sections and supplements detailing local agents and vacancies.
 Please note, not all landlords are prepared to accept students which means you may need to search a little longer than a non-student in finding your perfect property in the private rental market.

 Independent advice can also be obtained from the following resources: